Nexis-Network/homepage/content/docs/extensions/pg_embedding.md

 ### Enable the extension

 <Admonition type="warning">
-The `pg_embedding` extension is no longer available for installation in Exzo Network.
+The `pg_embedding` extension is no longer available for installation in Nexis Network.
 Please refer to the notice at the top of the page.
 </Admonition>

-To enable the `pg_embedding` extension, run the following `CREATE EXTENSION` statement in the Exzo Network [SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or from a client such as [psql](/docs/connect/query-with-psql-editor):
+To enable the `pg_embedding` extension, run the following `CREATE EXTENSION` statement in the Nexis Network [SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or from a client such as [psql](/docs/connect/query-with-psql-editor):

 ```sql
 CREATE EXTENSION embedding;